 The curriculum provides students with a philosophical base for decision making and planning, as well as a comprehensive range of techniques for working effectively in the field.
-Although core courses are offered by faculty in the College of Creative and Professional Arts, an essential part of the Arts Administration Program is the selection of courses in such areas as business, communications, law, computer technology, and public administration.
+Although core courses are offered by Arts Administration faculty, an essential part of the Arts Administration Program is the selection of courses in such areas as business, communications, law, computer technology, and public administration.

 Required Courses for a Masters Degree in Arts Administration